Alex Higgins: 1980s

 By 1988, Higgins had been fined a total of £17,200 in his professional career.
 That year, he was dropped by Kruger and acquired a new manager, Robin Driscoll.
 In January 1989, he fell from the window of his partner's first-floor flat, breaking multiple bones in his ankle.
 He arrived at several subsequent matches on crutches and played while hopping on one leg.
 Later that year, Kruger's Framework management company was wound up at his instigation, with Higgins claiming that he was owed over £50,000.
 After Higgins had died, Clive Everton wrote that the money lost to Framework was "a financial blow from which [Higgins] never recovered."
-The last professional tournament that he won was the 1989 Irish Masters, where he beat Stephen Hendry 98 in the final.
+The last professional tournament that he won was the 1989 Irish Masters, where he beat Hendry 9–8 in the final.